 In the initial stages, government-issued digital credentials often take the form of digitizing existing physical credentials like transit cards, vaccination records, and driver's licenses.
 But with the promise of more-more features, more data, more utility-the relatively simple digitized replicas are moving towards pure digital credentials (i.e., credentials that do not have a physical analog and exist only in electronic records).
+Perhaps the best-known government-issued digital credential is the electronic passport the standards for which were established in 1995 by the International Civil Aviation Organization (ICAO)1.
+This digital credential contains cryptographically verifiable identity information but, as we will see, does not support selective disclosure and may or may not contain a biometric taken live of sufficient quality for automated facial recognition making questionable as an authoritative source.

 The World Bank describes the evolution this way: "As societies become more digital, we have begun to see a move toward digital-only ID systems that do not rely on the possession of a physical credential."
 Digital credentials offer a more dynamic set of information, easily updated and expanded to meet the needs of the moment.
 With so much data becoming readily available, it is an understandable next step to use that data in new and creative ways, with increasing implications for individual privacy.